Advisors

 Astou Coly

-Astou Coly is an international consultant with over 15 years of experience in global health and research and evaluation.
-Prior to consulting, she was the Director of Research of Evaluation at University Research Co.
-LLC where she led the research portfolio of the USAID Applying Science To Strengthen and Improve Systems (ASSIST) project.
-She has designed and implemented quality improvement studies and contributed to data quality assessments in Sub-Saharan Africa, Latin America and the Caribbean.
-Dr Coly has designed behavioural studies for NIH-funded multi-country clinical trials to prevent HIV transmission.
-Her areas of research and evaluation include HIV/AIDS, Zika, COVID-19, maternal and child health and health systems strengthening.
+Astou Coly has 15+ years of experience in global health research and evaluation.
+She was the Director of Research of Evaluation at University Research Co.
+LLC & the USAID Applying Science To Strengthen and Improve Systems (ASSIST) project.
+She has led quality improvement studies and data quality assessments in Sub-Saharan Africa, Latin America and Caribbean.
+Dr Coly has designed studies for NIH-funded multi-country clinical trials to prevent HIV transmission.

+Her areas of research include HIV/AIDS, Zika, COVID-19, maternal and child health and health systems.
 Dr Coly holds a Master’s in Public Health and a doctoral degree in epidemiology from the University of California, Los Angeles (UCLA).

 Bijay Acharya